cytoscape/cytoscape.js-tutorials/electron_twitter/2016-07-24-cytoscape-electron.md

 - `T`: we'll later make this a Twit object if we're able to load the API key that Twit requires

 There's also the `try ... catch` block where we load `dotenv` with `require('dotenv')`.
-It's okay for loading `dotenv` to fail because a `.env` file will not exist if this is the first time running the program or if no key was entered on the loading screen.
+It's okay for loading `dotenv` to fail because a `.env` file will not exist if no key was entered on the loading screen.

 ```javascript
 try {